Dan J. Harkey

 • Advocated for “engineering consent”—guiding people without them realizing it.

-Edward Bernays is often called the “father of public relations”, but labeling him as the “father of mind control” is a bit of an exaggeration—though not entirely without reason.
+Edward Bernays is often referred to as the “father of public relations,” but labeling him the “father of mind control” is somewhat of an exaggeration—though not entirely without reason.
 His work was about influencing public opinion, not about controlling individual minds.

 Here’s the nuance: